Discovery Call

 We call them “The 4 Golden Principles of Sales Discovery Questions”:

-Five best sales discovery questions and why should you use them
+25 best sales discovery questions and why you should use them

-“Can you tell me about your company and role?”
+1. “Can you tell me about your company?”

 This is a great warmup question for sales discovery.
 Starting with this question makes it easy for the prospect to take the lead and ease into the conversation.
 Most people love to share about their company, and it is a great way to build rapport.
 Additionally, it helps you uncover critical information about the potential customer.